ezael/magento-2-api-made-easy/README.md

 $api->connect("myuser","mypassword");
 ```
 ### GET one thing
-U can use this method to retrieve all things that only need one get parameter
+U can use this method to retrieve all things that only need one get parameter.
 ```php
 $retour = $api->get("products/MYSKU");
 //or